alissa-huskey/python-class/docs/glossary.md

   The term "console" and "terminal" are often used interchangaby, both historically to refer to a hardware server interface as well as the more modern colloqual meaning of accessing the operating system's shell.

-* **Interpret**: The process by which the computer directly executes source code without that code needing to be compiled first.
-The program that does this for a particluar programming language is called an *intrepreter*.
-A programming language that does not need to be compiled is called an *interpreted language* or sometimes a *scripting language*.
-Python is an interpreted language and Python code is executed by the Python Interprter.
-  Some other interpreted languages include Ruby, PHP and Perl.

-* **Compile**: The process by which the computer translates source code from one programming language to a lower-level language to create an executable program.
-A language that must be compiled is called a *compiled language* and the program that does this for a particular programming language is called a *compiler*.
-Python is an interpreted language, so it does not need to be compiled.
-Some compiled langauges include C/C++, Java and Go.

 Version Control